man-schu/dacapoeditor/README.md

 # DaCapo Editor
 DaCapo Editor is a music sheet editor based on the ABC syntax with which you can write easily music scores and partitions.

-See here how it works: https://man-schu.github.io/dacapoeditor/
+Find the application here: https://man-schu.github.io/dacapoeditor/

 A standalone desktop version based on Electron can be downloaded on https://github.com/man-schu/dacapoeditor/releases/latest/.